NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ### Task 4: Configure Azure Cognitive Search

+In this task, we will configure Azure Cognitive Search to connect to an Azure Blob Storage data source, create an index, and set up an indexer to process and search the data.

 1. Navigate back to the resource group window, search, and select **Search Service** with a name similar to **bpa{suffix}**.

    ![search service](images/rg3.png)